What do students do in this clinic?

 Who should take this clinic?

-Students seeking a Business Law Certificate, students interested in business transactions and business litigation, students who want hands-on experience with clients, students interested in creative entrepreneurship, and students interested in providing legal services to clients from all walks of life.
+Students seeking a Business Law Certificate, students interested in transactional or business litigation work, students who want hands-on experience with client-facing work, students interested in small tech-forward practice, and students interested in providing legal services to clients and communities in the justice gap.